thedatatribune/IPL-Analysis/README.md

 Don't forget to add your name into the ```Contributors.md``` in following format:
 ```* [Your Name](https://github.com/<your-github-username>/)```

-Please read [Contributors.md](https://github.com/Team-thedatatribune/Contributors.md) for details on our code of conduct, and the process for submitting pull requests to us.

-Find those who participated in this project in the [contributors'](https://github.com/your/project/contributors) list!
+Find those who participated in this project in the [contributors'](./contributors.md) list!

 ## License